Skip to main content

 Distributed Renewables

-Our aim is to support the development of customer-owned renewable energy projects that generate between 100 kilowatts and 5 megawatts interconnecting to the PSE electrical distribution grid.
+Our aim is to support the development of customer-owned renewable energy projects that generate up to 5 megawatts interconnecting to the PSE electrical distribution grid.

 Current federal and state laws require the interconnection customer to be responsible for all costs related to interconnecting generation and energy storage (battery) systems to PSE's power grid.
 PSE has prepared an extensive technical requirements document (with examples) to assist the customer with navigating the complexities of interconnecting DERs and ensuring a modern state of the art grid that is safe and reliable for all customers.